Note: The Hefty EnergyBag program is now known as the Hefty ReNew Program™. Gwinnett Recycles recommends NOT participating in the Hefty ReNew Program.

 If you live in Gwinnett, chances are good that you recently received a Hefty® EnergyBag® “starter kit” in your mailbox or saw sponsored posts about the Hefty EnergyBag program in Gwinnett in your social media feeds.
-Hefty, a brand that sells products such as garbage bags, zip-close plastic bags, and disposable foam, plastic, and paper tableware, recently sought to expand its diversion program for hard-to-recycle plastics to four counties in the metro Atlanta area, including Gwinnett, Fulton, Forsyth, and Cherokee.
+Hefty, a brand that sells disposable products such as garbage bags, zip-close plastic bags, and foam, plastic, and paper tableware, recently sought to expand a diversion program for hard-to-recycle plastics to four counties in the metro Atlanta area, including Gwinnett, Fulton, Forsyth, and Cherokee.
 The Hefty EnergyBag program, which has been in Cobb County since 2018 and is also in Nebraska and Idaho, claims to “make it easy to collect otherwise hard-to-recycle plastics at curbside and convert them into valued resources.”
 In the starter kit and sponsored posts, Hefty marketed the program as a new feature becoming part of regular curbside recycling.
 The problem?
-They seem to not have first obtained consent from county and city governments, waste haulers, and the processors that sort our curbside recyclables.
+They appear to not have first obtained consent from county and city governments, waste haulers, and the processors that sort our curbside recyclables.
 Each of these stakeholders must always approve of new materials becoming part of the municipal recycling stream in order to protect the efficiency and integrity of the recycling system and comply with our community’s existing residential waste service contracts.
-Despite what any program materials you may have seen might say, the Hefty EnergyBag program is NOT available curbside anywhere in Gwinnett at this time.
+Despite what any program materials you may have seen might say, the Hefty EnergyBag program is NOT available curbside anywhere in Gwinnett County.

 Q: How does the Hefty® EnergyBag® program work in Gwinnett?